lucadellasantina/ObjectFinder/docs/index.md

 System Memory (RAM): 16Gb
 Video Card (GPU): NVidia Quadro with 4Gb VRAM

-This computer configuration will allow you to process a typical confocal microscope's image stack (2048x2048x150 voxels) in about 10 minutes.
+This computer configuration will allow you to process a confocal microscope's image stack of typical size (2048x2048x150 voxels) in about 10 minutes.

 ### Credits
 ObjectFinder is developed and maintained by Luca Della Santina at the University of California San Francisco.
 It builds on ideas initially developed in the [Wong Lab](http://wonglab.biostr.washington.edu/) at the University of Washington.